Lynn Borgia Obituary - New London, OH | Legacy Remembers

-Lynn Borgia's passing at the age of 62 on Thursday, December 03, 2020 has been publicly announced by Walker Funeral Home in Norwalk, OH .
+Lynn Borgia's passing at the age of 62 on Thursday, December 03, 2020 has been publicly announced by Eastman Funeral Home - New London in New London, OH .

 Legacy invites you to offer condolences and share memories of Lynn in the Guest Book below.

-The most recent obituary and service information is available at the Walker Funeral Home website.
+The most recent obituary and service information is available at the Eastman Funeral Home - New London website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory